 Tim has $63,000 in operating cash flow at this time.
 This number shows that Tim can run his operation and still has an additional $63,000 to utilize for growth or other company initiatives.

-Now, there are plenty of factors that could influence just how accurate this amount is — such as factoring in investment costs or financing.
-It’s another simple step that involves subtracting loan payments or investment in machinery or equipment.
+Now, plenty of factors could influence just how accurate this amount is — such as factoring in investment costs or financing.
+It's another simple step that involves subtracting loan payments or investments in machinery or equipment.
 So, if Tim took out a $10,000 loan and invested in a new scissor lift for $2,000 — he would need to subtract an additional $12,000 from his OCF, leaving him with $51,000.

 Using an OCF Formula For Your Business

 Calculating your operating cash flow can illustrate just how solvent your company is at any given time.
 Some negative cash flow here and there doesn't always spell disaster, but you can certainly get a grip on trends that may indicate the direction of your business.